Stop! Your Lease Extension in Par Could Be FREE

 If you are facing a significant premium because your lease in Par has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Top reasons for Par lease extension
+Main reasons to commence your Par lease extension

 Why you should commence your Par lease extension today: